delphictruth/whenedenwaslost-01/src/site/notes/Characters/Imperia Sibyl.md

 ## Combat

 Imperia does not practice an traditional lightsaber form.
 She utilizes a unique style of combat that relies on telepathically controlling three sabers at once, allowing her to fight from a slight distance and with little personal movement.
-There is no known name for this style of combat, but some have used the phrase [[Lightsaber Combat/Traya's Telepathy\|Traya's Telepathy]] to refer to it.
+There is no known name for this style of combat, but some have used the phrase [[Forms & Martial Arts/Traya's Telepathy\|Traya's Telepathy]] to refer to it.

 ### Force Beliefs & Usage